adamjast/rewardful/README.md

 ## 3B.
 What consumers want

 ### What we think consumers want
+1. Consumers want to have their voices heard (not verifed)
-1. Consumers want to read helpful reviews (not verifed)
+1. Consumers want to read helpful/higher quality reviews (not verifed)
 2. Consumers want human engagement for their reviews (responses from businesses, likes from other reviewers) (not verifed)

 ### What consumers actually want
 1. ...

 ### Questions for consumers
-1. What is the #1 reason you write reviews?
+1. What is the #1 reason why you read reviews?

 ### Questions for Yelpers
 1. What is the #1 reason why you write reviews?